-Architect:Sigma EngineersEst.
-Cost:\$2,000,000Contractor:SETEX Construction Corp.Est.
-Completion:October 2019Percent Complete:1%

-This project involves constructing a facility to house educational and training equipment funded mainly by a federal grant assistance program with the objective of retraining students with new skill sets for employment within the industries that serve the golden triangle.
+Architect: Sigma Engineers Est. Cost: \$2,000,000 Contractor: SETEX Construction Corp.
+Est. Completion: October 2019 serve the golden triangle.
 Construction began on July 1, 2019.
 The equipment is at 70% complete built.
 Estimated completion date of the project is October 8, 2019.

+This project involves constructing a facility to house educational and training equipment funded mainly by a federal grant assistance program with the objective of retraining students with new skill sets for employment within the industries that